OnboardingETHCR/Testing-Onboarding/modulo4/modulo4-4.md

 <details>
   <summary>💡 Show answer</summary>
   The contract address tells your application where to find the smart contract on the blockchain.
-The ABI describes how to interact with it — what functions are available, their parameters, and return types.
+The ABI describes how to interact with it, what functions are available, their parameters, and return types.
 Without both, your app cannot communicate properly with the contract.
 </details>

 ---